OliLov/python-projects/README.md

 # Python Projects

-This project is a collection of Python projects.
+This repository is a collection of various Python projects, each showcasing different aspects and capabilities of Python programming.
+These projects are part of a 30-day Python challenge, where I am committed to writing articles on Python topics for 30 consecutive days.
+You can follow my journey and read these articles on my [Medium](https://medium.com/@oliver.lovstrom) blog.
+Each project in this collection is standalone and demonstrates various Python concepts.

 ## Projects

 ### python-projects/easy
 - Calculator: Performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 Displays the result in a calculator.
 - Dice Rolling Simulator: Simulates the roll of a die.
-- Guess the Number: A game where the user tries to guess a randomly generated.
+- Guess the Number: A game where the user tries to guess a randomly generated number.
 - Mad Libs Generator: Creates a story based on user input.
 - Rock, paper, scissors: Classic game of rock, paper, scissors.

+### python-projects/health
+- Step Count: Extracting step count from Apple Health data, with different metrics for step count analysis.

 ### python-projects/pytest-plugin
-- Plugin for registering Pytest assert rewrite.
+- Pytest Plugin: Plugin for registering Pytest assert rewrite.

 ### python-projects/test
-- Pytest test cases.
+- Pytest Test Cases: Various test cases using Pytest.

 ## Usage